My Projects

 2. FarScape

 So, to explain this a little.
 I knew both Ben Browder and Claudia Black from SG-1, but I was really surprised.
-Crichton is much better written then Mitchell, and Aeryn is absolutely something different then Vala.
-First season was somehow boring, it really didn't took me in.
+Crichton is much better written than Mitchell, and Aeryn is absolutely something different than Vala.
+First season was somewhat boring, it really didn’t took me in.
 But with Scorpius entering the show on full-time I just become to love the series.
-I've seen seasons 3 and 4 within one month (which is actually quite a short time for me!).
+I’ve seen seasons 3 and 4 within one month (which is actually quite a short time for me!).
 The Peacekeeper Wars miniseries were very very good and led to a very good final, but for me, personally, the best final ever has BSG.
-Also, FarScape has absolutely the best Universe I've seen in scifi series.
+Also, FarScape has absolutely the best Universe I’ve seen in scifi series.

 3. Doctor Who 2005